First, I’ll start with the cool updates. We all need some good, fun news these days, right?!

 The other frustrating thing is that the book is out of stock at many retailers–for instance, Amazon sold out of the book within a week after launch.
 This is good and bad.
 Good because lots of people bought it!
 Bad because I have no idea when the inventory will be replenished.
 Here’s a link you can use to find copies of the book: your best bet right now is either Barnes & Noble, or my personal preference would be to support an independent bookstore (use the link for IndieBound to search in your local area).

-Though my publisher placed new print orders a while ago, the copies have yet to arrive because most children’s book printing happens in Asia – so you can imagine the delays given all the shutdowns, lockdowns, quarantines, etc. There are some people who ordered the book in February, but their copies still haven’t arrived!
+Though my publisher placed new print orders a while ago, the copies have yet to arrive because most children’s book printing happens overseas – so you can imagine the delays given all the shutdowns, lockdowns, quarantines, etc. There are some people who ordered the book in February, but their copies still haven’t arrived!
 My local library still hasn’t received their copies, either, so I stopped by to donate the book.

 Three years ago when my manuscript first sold, I couldn’t have imagined that a VIRUS (of all things!!!) would impact the book’s journey.